Radiation reaction effects on particle dynamics in intense counterpropagating laser pulses: Results

 For certain parameters, we find that radiation reaction causes a reversal in the direction of particle motion.
 Example simulation results are shown in Fig.~\ref{fig:netx}(a) and (b).
 In Fig.~\ref{fig:netx} and hereafter, we normalize $x$ by $\lambda_1$ and $t$ by $T_1=\lambda_1/c$.
 The number densities shown are normalized by $n_{c1}=m_e\omega_1^2/4\pi e^2\approx7\times10^{21}$ cm$^{-3}$.
 Position $x=0$ corresponds to the center of the domain, and time $t=0$ corresponds to the instant when the pulse peaks coincide.
 When the pulses strike the plasma, the electrons initially feel only one pulse and are pushed towards the center (see Fig.~\ref{fig:schem}(b)).
 Once the pulses overlap, the electrons are decelerated (Fig.~\ref{fig:schem}(c)) and subsequently move with the interference beat wave (Fig.~\ref{fig:schem}(d)).
 As the system develops, the electrons may be detrapped from the beat wave.
 For the simulations shown in Fig.~\ref{fig:netx}, this occurs only if radiation reaction is included.
 The electrons then primarily move in one preferred direction (here, the $+\hat{\mathbf{x}}$ direction if they continue to move with the beat wave, or the $-\hat{\mathbf{x}}$ direction if they are detrapped).
 The electron motion produces a charge separation field that pulls the protons behind the electrons, as in Fig.~\ref{fig:schem}(e).

 To quantify the directionality, we define the quantity $\zeta$, measured after the interaction ends:

 Here $f_{\text{left}}$ is the fraction of particles with momentum in the $-\hat{\mathbf{x}}$ direction. $\zeta=1$ means all particles are moving in the $+\hat{\mathbf{x}}$ direction, while $\zeta=-1$ means all are moving in the $-\hat{\mathbf{x}}$ direction.
 After the lasers pass, the proton dynamics are dominated by a slow expansion, which is directionally biased as a result of the early charge separation fields.
 The sign of $\zeta$, if measured a sufficient time after the interaction, reflects the long-term tendency of the system's motion.
-As we will see below, the proton $\zeta$, denoted $\zeta_{p^+}$, is also a useful indicator of radiation reaction effects.
+As we will see below, $\zeta_{p^+}$, i.e. $\zeta$ as measured considering protons only, is also a useful indicator of radiation reaction effects.
 To measure $\zeta$, we integrate the particle $\hat{\mathbf{x}}$-momentum distribution functions output by \textsc{epoch} at the final timestep of each simulation.
 In these simulations, no protons leave the domain early, so the distribution functions account for all protons present.

 Figure~\ref{fig:netx}(c) shows how $\zeta$ for both species varies over a range of $R_a$, keeping $R_\lambda=3$ fixed.
 The protons show a large change in $\zeta$ when radiation reaction is included.
 However, the slow-moving protons do not directly experience radiation reaction under our conditions.
 Hence, it is the electron dynamics that drive the change; the slower proton response follows the initial electron response.
 We next examine the early electron motion, which is divided into three distinct stages: acceleration, particle stopping, and motion in the beat wave of the overlapping pulses.